bmw-software-engineering/trlc/documentation/TUTORIAL-BASIC.md

 write the requirement text and a flag `critical` to indicate if this is safety-related or not.

-Don't worry about the `package Exampele` yet, this is explained much later in the [Packages](TUTORIAL-PACKAGE.md) tutorial.
+Don't worry about the `package Example` yet, this is explained much later in the [Packages](TUTORIAL-PACKAGE.md) tutorial.

 Attributes have types, and the TRLC language provide a bunch of basic